minprog/app-studio/40 Guided/30 Friendsr/content.md

     Note: if you get a popup to ask whether you would like to add some file to the repository, answer "No" for now.
 If you answer "Yes", things may get complicated later on.

 4. Link the local repository to your Github project.
 Choose **VCS -> Git -> Remotes...**.
 Add a remote with name "origin".
+The URL should look like this: <https://github.com/stgm/Friendsr.git> (you can find a link to your URL on the GitHub website where you just created a repository).

 5. Android Studio has generated quite a few files for your project already.
 To add these, let's **commit** and **push** those files to Github.
-Press **Cmd-K** or **Ctrl-K** to show the Commit Changes screen.
-There, you should see a long list of "unversioned files".
-Make sure all checkboxes are selected, enter a commit message `Initial project` and then press the **commit** button.
-Turn off code analysis.
+    - Press **Cmd-K** or **Ctrl-K** to show the Commit Changes screen.
+    - There, you should see a long list of "unversioned files".
+Make sure all checkboxes are selected
+    - Enter a commit message `Initial project`.
+    - Turn off code analysis.
+    - Finally, press the **commit** button.

 6. Press **Cmd-Shift-K** or **Ctrl-Shift-K** to show the Push Commits dialog.
 Press the **Push** button to send everything to Github.